psmak3/psmak3.github.io/_posts/global/2017-08-09-global-trumpnorthkorea.md

 We all know Donald Trump is an idiot.
 Scratch that.
-Everyone who has an IQ about 80 knows Donald Trump is an idiot.
+Everyone who has an IQ above 80 knows Donald Trump is an idiot.
 But for the most part thus far, he has been a harmless idiot.
 Just a pathetic, whiny victim always crying for attention.
 But when he starts bloviating to other egotistical delusional leaders with nuclear weapons, things become a bit more serious.
 Don't know what I mean?
 Reference his 'Fire and Fury' monologue (whatever the hell that means) given ad-lib yesterday.

 North Korea has reported to have missiles that can reach as far as the Pacific Coast, within a year missiles that will reach as far as middle America.
 Granted, the accuracy of this new intel is highly questionable, but I think it is pretty much known that North Korea is developing this these type of weapons and sometime soon this capability will be a 100% reality.